piriya33/CDC_Wordpress/wp-content/plugins/tinymce-advanced/readme.txt

 Best is to install directly from WordPress.
 If manual installation is required, please make sure that the plugin files are in a folder named "tinymce-advanced" (not two nested folders) in the WordPress plugins folder, usually "wp-content/plugins".

 == Changelog ==

+= 5.1.0 =
+* Updated for WordPress 5.1 and TinyMCE 4.9.2.

+= 5.0.1 =
+* Fixed importing of backed-up settings.
+* Updated the FAQ section in the readme.

+= 5.0.0 =
+* Added several new buttons to the rich-text toolbar in the Block Editor.
+* Added functionality to add, remove and arrange most buttons on the rich-text toolbar in the Block Editor.
+* Added alternative location for buttons for the rich-text component.
+That lets users move buttons that are not used frequently out of the way.
+* Added settings for selected text color and background color.
+* Improved fixes and enhancements for the Classic Block.
+* Improved the Classic Paragraph Block and added support for converting from most blocks to classic paragraphs, and converting a classic paragraph into separate blocks.

 = 4.8.2 =
 * Fixes and improvements for 4.8.1.